 Six month vaccinations – diptheria, tetanus, pertussis, Haemophilius influenzae type B, Hepatitis B, polio and pneumococcal.

 Around this time your baby will have started or will be starting to introduce solids.
 Speak with your doctor on this check up about the foods you want to try and advice for feeding.
 If you are having any concerns with breastfeeding, support is still there and your doctor can help with recommending information and services.
+Want more info on starting solids?
+Try the Sydney Children’s Hospital Network for great advice.

 From 12 months